 Underneath the building you will find a basement, that unlike the main building, dates back to 1300’s.
 Most would want to preserve this.
 However the current owner had a wild plan for the ancient walls.
 Inside you will see writings on the wall of newlyweds, directors, and politicians.
 After a wedding or big party, people get the chance to carve something on the wall, to be there for eternity.
 Anybody can enter for a pre-dinner drink and we recommend you to do so.

 Dining here is an experience.
-It is not only about the food, it is about the history and the ambience.
+It is not only about the food, it is about the history and the ambiance.
 Food is what you might expect from a star awarded restaurant.
 Maybe this is a good thing.
 Otherwise it would distract you too much from the beauty around you and only see the beauty on your plate.